Omarr Smith: 2007 playoffs

 Smith started all three playoff games.
 He recorded nine tackles, his sixth career playoff interception and two pass break ups and earned Defensive Player of the Game in the SaberCats ArenaBowl XXI win over the Columbus Destroyers.

 2008

-In 2008, Smith began the season tied for second on the team's all-time interceptions list with 24.
+In the 2008 Arena Football League season, Smith began the season tied for second on the team's all-time interceptions list with 24.
 His 32 career interceptions were good for a 16th place tie on the AFL's chart.
 Smith posted three interceptions in the American Conference championship game, setting a SaberCats record for postseason play; this matched his interception total from the regular season.

 Coaching career

 College

 Smith spent time as the defensive backs coach at Whittier College and Phoenix College.

 Arkansas Twisters

 Smith was the defensive backs coach of the Arkansas Twisters of the af2 in 2009.

 Arizona Rattlers

 Smith served as the defensive coordinator for the Arizona Rattlers from 2010 to 2013.